 The school facilities costs per student are the average cost impact produced by students generated from Future Units.
 This impact estimate is derived from the school facilities costs (Table 10) divided by the Projected Student Enrollment from Future Units (Table 6) by school level.
-Multiplying the total student generation impacts by the school facilities costs per student results in the gross school facilities cost impacts shown in Table 19 on the next page
+Multiplying the total student generation impacts by the school facilities costs per student results in the gross school facilities cost impacts shown in Table 19.

-GROSS SCHOOL FACILITIES COSTS IMPACTS PER STUDENT (2022\$)
+GROSS SCHOOL FACILITIES COSTS IMPACTS PER STUDENT (2024\$)